tommyettinger/anim8-gdx/README.md

   - Mona_Lisa.jpg is also a public domain oil painting, this one the Mona Lisa by Leonardo da Vinci, and [remastered by pixel8tor](https://commons.wikimedia.org/wiki/File:Mona_Lisa_Digitally_Restored.tif) to reduce the appearance of damage over time.
   - Pixel_Art.png is a snippet of a texture atlas made from some [wargame pixel art I previously released into the public domain](https://opengameart.org/content/pixvoxel-revised-isometric-wargame-sprites).
   - Anemone.png is just a noise texture I generated with a tool I wrote; the image is public domain.
+  - Earring.jpg is another public domain oil painting, "Girl with a Pearl Earring" by Johannes Vermeer, [accessed here](https://commons.wikimedia.org/wiki/File:1665_Girl_with_a_Pearl_EarringFXD.jpg).
   - The animation frames in the subfolders globe, oklab, solids, tank, tree, and tyrant all come from other projects of mine; all of these frames are public domain.
   - The animation frames in market are freely licensed without requirements, and are from ["Video Of A Market" by Olivier Polome](https://www.pexels.com/video/video-of-a-market-4236787/).
     - Pexels doesn't provide a standard open source license other than saying they are free to use without requirements.